boradj/RideSafe-Assist/README.md

 The code for this project is not included in this repository.
 However, I am happy to share it whenever you'd like.

-If you'd like access, please contact on Linked-IN or create an issue in this repository.
+If you'd like access, don't hesitate to get in touch with Linked-In or create an issue in this repository.

 ---